 - Delete.
 Click to delete the Service Group.

 - Automatic Assignment.
 Communicates the status of automatic assignment setting.
-If on, the service group's inclusion criteria is evaluated daily against Skyhigh CASB's cloud registry.
-To use Automatic Assignment, see Automatically Add Services to Service Groups.
+If on, the service group's inclusion criteria will be evaluated daily against Skyhigh's cloud registry.

 - Approvals.
 Communicates the status of the approval workflow setting.
-If on, a user with security admin privileges must approve all changes to service groups.
-To use the Approval Workflow feature, see Service Group Approval Workflows.
+If on, all changes to service groups must be approved by a user with security admin privileges.

 - Last Updated.
 The date and time of the last edit to the group.